josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/📠_when_truth_becomes_a_trade.md

 How truth is laundered inside contractual systems:

-1. **Rebranding:** Rename harm as “reputation management”
+1. **Rebranding:** Rename harm as “reputation management.”
-2. **Packaging:** Convert allegations into abstract “risk factors”
+2. **Packaging:** Convert allegations into abstract “risk factors.”
-3. **Arbitrage:** Trade between legal silos, shifting liability offshore
+3. **Arbitrage:** Trade between legal silos, shifting liability offshore.
-4. **Leverage:** Use survivors’ silence to reassure investors and stakeholders
+4. **Leverage:** Use survivors’ silence to reassure investors and stakeholders.

 The contract does not only contain — it **generates surplus value** for the system that enforces it.

 ---

-## 🔄 The Survivor’s Position
+## 🐦‍🔥 The Survivor’s Position

 From inside, the trade feels like: